ThomasZehnder/swiss.avm.esp.modbus_2023/README.md

 # modbus-station-arduino
-Modbus station with arduino board
+Modbus station with arduino board.

+Try to add som coils and registers.

 ## Used Hardware ESP8266